theonemule/no-ip/README.md

 Installation:
 -------------

-**Before installing the script, download and extract the files to your local machine.**
+**Before installing the script, download and extract the files to your local machine.
+The instructions assume your are in the no-ip-master folder.**

       cd ~
       wget https://github.com/theonemule/no-ip/archive/master.zip